 Purple shading indicates 15 minute walkshed from BART stations.
 Source: Jones Lang LaSalle, 2023; Google Earth, 2023.

 Along the Peninsula, mutual growth in development and BART ridership is expected.

 Development projects around BART stations will increase ridership as more people start to make new leisure, work, and tourism trips.
-At Millbrae Station, the newly opened Gateway Transit-Oriented Development has over 157,000 square feet of office space, ground floor retail, 164-room hotel, and 400 residential units.
-The San Mateo County Transit District headquarters will move into the entire office space, adjacent to a transit center served by SamTrans, Caltrain, and BART.5 At San Bruno Station, the Southline project is slated for occupancy by the end of 2024 and is made up of 2.8 million square feet of office, research and development.6 The existing Tanforan Mall is also in the progress of planning to transform into a transit-oriented mixed-use village with 2 million square feet of life science, 1,014 housing units, and 86,000 square feet of retail space.7 Transportation options along the Peninsula are improving.
+At Millbrae Station, the newly opened Gateway Transit-Oriented Development has over 157,000 square feet of office space, ground floor retail, 164room hotel, and 400 residential units.
+The San Mateo County Transit District headquarters will move into the entire office space, adjacent to a transit center served by SamTrans, Caltrain, and BART.5

+At San Bruno Station, the Southline project is slated for occupancy by the end of 2024 and is made up of 2.8 million square feet of office, research and development.6 The existing Tanforan Mall is also in the process of planning to transform into a transit-oriented mixed-use village with 2 million square feet of life science, 1,014 housing units, and 86,000 square feet of retail space.7

+Transportation options along the Peninsula are improving.

 In September 2024, Caltrain is expected to begin its electrified service plan that will reduce corridor travel time and increase the number of trains per hour.
-This will likely result in more BART ridership transferring from Caltrain.8 Airport trips are also rebounding, necessitating the need for robust connecting transit service.
-San Francisco International Airport has seen an 87-percent recovery in passengers and has exceeded prepandemic passenger levels on many days.
-Higher passenger travel days are forecasted going forward.
-10 - 5.
-SamTrans, Board of Directors greenlights acquisition of new headquarters building, 2023. - 7.
-Tanforan for San Bruno, 2024.
-8. Caltrain, Electrified Service Plan, 2024. - 9.
-San Francisco International Airport, Air Traffic Summary, 2019 & 2023.
-10. San Francisco International Airport, SFO Reaches Post-pandemic Milestone, 2023.
+This will likely result in more BART ridership transferring from Caltrain.8

+Airport trips are also rebounding, necessitating the need for robust connecting transit service.
+San Francisco International Airport has seen an 87-percent recovery in passengers and has exceeded prepandemic passenger levels on many days.9 Higher passenger travel days are forecasted going forward.10

+- 7. Tanforan for San Bruno, 2024.

+- 8. Caltrain, Electrified Service Plan, 2024.

+- 9. San Francisco International Airport,

+- Air Traffic Summary, 2019 & 2023.

+- 10. San Francisco Ínternational Airport, SFO Reaches Post-pandemic Milestone, 2023.

+^{5.} SamTrans, Board of Directors greenlights acquisition of new headquarters building, 2023.
+6. Southline, 2024.

 THE EAST BAY'S ECONOMY CONTINUES TO UNIQUELY LEVERAGE BART.